"Words are pale shadows of forgotten names. As names have power, words have power."

 Sarah blinked, watching as goose bumps broke across the surface of her skin - her hand still frozen in its illicit act.
 The grad students used the 4th floor.
 She waited for the telltale swish of the doors.

 The hum of the cables was louder now.
 Closer.
 Her eyes dropped to the key on the table.
 Only key.
+It wouldn't stop on the 5th without it.
 And then turned back to the elevator.
 The hallway seemed to narrow and expand in an ocular illusion.

 Sarah snatched her hand off the book, clutching it to her chest guiltily – wide eyes trained on the elevator doors.

 First of all, for those of you who have read my previous story, there is no connection to Goblin Market in terms of narrative, even if I allude to it for funsies or if the premise of the student seems similar.
 So for any new readers, no need to read it first.
 Secondly, I have never been to Iceland (unlike Ireland), I am not well versed in much to do with Iceland and have a much poorer grasp on Norse mythology than Irish (however much I am fan) so bear with me.
 An interest was sparked and I am learning as I go.
 Thirdly, because I like my GK the way I like my beer (dark), this will be a similar GK to the Goblin Market.
 If you liked him in that story you'll (hopefully) like him in this one.
 If you didn't, well, you follow.
 Same with Sarah.
 No wilting flowers here.
 Lots of fighting the inevitable, tension and sweet, sweet smut… eventually.
 After lots of fights.
 Expect a little more Toby in this one, as well as some new original characters (including the baby) and some of the original characters from Goblin Market may make an appearance.